Azure/azure-sdk/docs/java/design.md

 Azure client libraries eschew low-level pagination APIs in favor of high-level abstractions that  implement per-item iterators.
 High-level APIs are easy for developers to use for the majority of use cases but can be more confusing when finer-grained control is required (for example,  over-quota/throttling) and debugging when things go wrong.
 Other guidelines in this document work to mitigate this limitation, for example by providing robust logging, tracing, and pipeline  customization options.

-{% include requirement/MUST id="java-pagination-streaming" %} return `PagedIterable<T>` (found in azure-core under `com.azure.core.http.rest`) for synchronous APIs that expose paginated collections, and return `IterableStream<T>` (found in azure-core under `com.azure.core.util`) for synchronous APIs that do not support pagination (and never will support it).
-These APIs allow consumers to write code that works using the standard *for* loop syntax (as it is an `Iterable`), and also to work with a Java `Stream` (as there is a `stream()` method). `PagedIterable` goes further, by offering consumers `streamByPage` and `iterableByPage` methods to work on page boundaries.
-Subclasses of these types are acceptable as return types too, so long as the naming convention generally follows the pattern `<serviceName>PagedIterable` or `<serviceName>IterableStream`.
+{% include requirement/MUST id="java-pagination-streaming" %} return `PagedIterable<T>` (found in azure-core under `com.azure.core.http.rest`) for synchronous APIs that expose paginated collections.
+Do not return `IterableStream<T>` (found in azure-core under `com.azure.core.util`) in synchronous APIs, as this removes from the user the ability to get response details from the service request. `PagedIterable` allows consumers to write code that works using the standard *for* loop syntax (as it is an `Iterable`), and also to work with a Java `Stream` (as there is a `stream()` method).
+Consumers may also call `streamByPage()` and `iterableByPage()` methods to work on page boundaries.
+Subclasses of these types are acceptable as return types too, so long as the naming convention generally follows the pattern `<serviceName>PagedIterable` or `<operation>PagedIterable`.

 For example, the configuration service sync client might offer the following API: